-The Giraffe is the tallest animal we have in Uganda's National Parks.
+The Giraffe in Uganda is the tallest animal we have in Uganda's National Parks.
 There are however different species of Giraffes in the world, Uganda has the Rothschilds type of Giraffe which can measure between 5-6 meters high with an average weight of about 1200kgs for the males and 850kgs for the females.
 Males are slightly larger than females.
 Giraffes often stay in open savannah grass lands with lots of whistling acaccia plants from which they selectively browse for better leaves.
 A giraffe can eat up 29kgs of accacia leaves daily.

 Giraffes are known to be peaceful and calm animals in the wild but will always defend them selves and their calfs from the predators especially lions, leopards and hyenas who hide around in thickets and tend to grab the calfs.
 However giraffes are know to be good family defenders with strong forward/ backward kicks to the predators.
 One strong kick of a giraffe can easily harm or kill apredator if clearly placed especially on the head.
 But Crocodiles are also known to grabbing giraffe heads in water swamps as they bend to drink some water.
 But if not threatened, giraffes can leave up to 25 years in the wild and 28 years in the Zoo.